timorunge/ansible-custom-nginx/README.md

 * CentOS 7
 * Debian 8.10
 * Debian 9.4
-* Ubuntu 14.04
 * Ubuntu 16.04
 * Ubuntu 17.10
 * Ubuntu 18.04
 * Ubuntu 18.10

-Ansible 2.6.0rc3 is installed on all containers and is applying a [test playbook](tests/test.yml) locally.
+Ansible 2.6.0 is installed on all containers and is applying a [test playbook](tests/test.yml) locally.

 For further details and additional checks take a look at the